LianMingshuang/DWB_Covid-19/README.md

 ## 3. Product 3:
-Our team want to tell a story about where they are working and the work they are doing, helping the general public understand why it is important.
+Our team wants to tell a story about where they are working and the work they are doing, helping the general public understand why it is important.